 - Know are our essential nutrients.

-Nutrition is now though to be more than just for living and being healthy.
+Nutrition is now considered more than just for living and being healthy.
 It is now there to help people thrive in ways such as the improvement of athletic performance.
-More progress has been made in the ways that nutrition affects the ways we function, improve our health, our athletic performance, and even prevent many diseases.
+More progress has been made in how nutrition affects our function, improves our health and our athletic performance, and even prevents many diseases.

-This book is used to show the affects that nutrition can play on the performance of athletes.
+This book is used to show the effects nutrition can have on athletes’ performance.

 Innovative Sports Nutrition Course

-- Some of the best features of the sports nutrition course include:
+- Some of the best features of the sports nutrition course include the following:

 - Comprehensive models based on evidence